The Norwegian Primary Care Research Network

 How is my personal data processed in research studies?

-In such research projects, the GP processes personal information about you that she/he has already documented in your medical record, to find out if you are eligible for being invited to a study.
+In research projects, the GP processes personal information about you that she/he has already documented in your medical record, to find out if you are eligible for being invited to a study.
 The purpose of the GP's processing of personal data in this context, is to invite you or other patients to research studies.
-You can gain access to the information the GP has collected about to see if you match the inclusion criterion in a specific research project, by contacting your GP.
+You can gain access to the information the GP has collected about you to see if you match the inclusion criterion in a specific research project, by contacting your GP.
 The GP will find an overview of this in the GP's IT system.
 It is only your GP that has access to this information.

 If you agree to participate in a research study, the researcher responsible for the study will have access to the data that you give her/him permission to receive.
 In such cases, your data is transferred encrypted to a secure server to which no one other than authorized researchers have access.
 The purpose of the researcher's processing of personal data in this context is to use data to investigate one or more research questions in accordance with research protocols that the researcher has had approved by the Regional Committee for Medical and Health Research Ethics (REK).
 You can access the information the researcher has collected about you by contacting the researcher.
 The information will correspond with the data you have given your consent to being retrieved.
 The researcher is obliged to keep a record of this information in the researcher's account on a secure server.
-The researcher has sole responsibility as a data processor for data transferred from PraksisNett and for data the researcher obtains with the consent of the patient.
+The researcher has sole responsibility as a data processor for data transferred from the GPs in PraksisNett and for data the researcher obtains with the consent of the patient.

 Both GPs and researchers are obliged to fulfill your rights in accordance with Chapter 3 of the General Data Protection Regulation (GDPR).
 Here you can read more about these rights.

 Since PraksisNett is a data processor for both the doctors' offices and the researchers, PraksisNett has signed data processor agreements with the doctors' offices that are part of the network and with the institutions of the researchers who may use PraksisNett.
 PraksisNett has conducted and is annually conducting risk assessments for both the doctor's office and the researcher and has implemented satisfactory security measures.
-You can read more about data security and privacy in PraksisNett here.
+Please contact PraksisNett if you need more information.

 About PraksisNett